salesforce/omakase/readme.md

 - **Plugin** - the most basic plugin; essentially just a marker interface.
 - **DependentPlugin** - for plugins that have dependencies on other plugins.
 - **BroadcastingPlugin** - for plugins that need access to a broadcaster.
-- **PreProcessingPlugin** - for plugins that need notification before and after preprocessing.
 - **PostProcessingPlugin** for plugins that need notification after all processing has completed.

 Most plugins will implement just the `Plugin` or `DependentPlugin` interface.